fdformula/FiniteDifferenceFormula.jl/README.md

 ```
 The suffixes 'e' and 'd' stand for 'exact' and 'decimal', respectively.
 No suffix?
 It is "exact".

-After activating the function(s), you can evaluate right away in the present Julia REPL
+After activating the function(s), we can evaluate right away in the present Julia REPL
 session.
 E.g.,

 ```Julia